MA Logic and Philosophy of MathematicsFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Students who complete the MA in Logic and Philosophy of Mathematics have taken up careers as teachers and software developers.
-A number of graduates from this programme have gone into the IT industry.
+Students who complete the MA in Logic and Philosophy of Mathematics have taken up careers in a whole range of industries, such as teaching and the IT sector.

 Request more information